HaranArbel/Freeze-Frame-Validator/README.md

 To run the program please do the following:

-- Make sure you have ffmpeg cli tool installed.
+- Make sure you have fmpeg CLI tool installed.
 For more information: https://ffmpeg.org/
 - Cd into the project's folder.
 - Run freeze_frame_validator.py with the video url as arguments, for example:
   ```